CasperLabs/stests/docs/commands.md

 ## Cache Housekeeping

 The stests cache is implemented using Redis.
-It is partitioned into 3 sub-caches: orchestration, monitoring & infrastructure.
-The cache size will grow in proportion to the amount of time a target network is monitored and the number of workload generators that have been executed.
-Some management commands exist to simplify cache housekeeping.
+It is partitioned into sub-caches: orchestration, monitoring & infrastructure.
+The cache size grows in proportion to the amount of time a target network is monitored and the number of executed workload generators.
+The following commands simplify cache housekeeping.

 #### `stests-cache-flush`